eslehmberg/HistoricalDemography_LakeTrout/lib_test.md

 |                 Final Extension                |
 | Extension            | 68     | 600 (10 minutes)|

-# run the same random samples on the Qubit
+# Run the same random samples on the Qubit after PCR1 is complete.
+You only need to do this for the first few plates.
+Once you're sure it's working, this step can be bypassed.

-# worth also running some of those samples on a gel if you have time
+# It's sometimes worth also running some of those samples on a gel if you have time, at least for the first few plates.

 ## 2. PCR 2 Conditions

-# Recipe: 10uL volume per well
+### Recipe: 10uL volume per well
 2 μL NEB OneTaq HotStart Buffer
 1.5uL PCR1 product
 5.85uL RNAase-free water